Malaysian New Economic Policy: Education

 The education policy of the NEP is one of the plan's more controversial points.

-Bumiputras were accorded quotas for admission to public universities until 2002.
+Bumiputra were accorded quotas for admission to public universities until 2002.
 These quotas were fixed, however, and in later years meant that the Bumiputra were allotted a significantly lower percentage of places originally intended, as the population figures used to calculate the quotas were based on 1970s numbers.
 Despite this, the quotas were still considered by many non-Bumiputra as unfairly rewarding the Bumiputra.
 The government removed these quotas in 2003.

 The removal of the quotas has done little to remedy the perceptions of Bumiputra bias in the public tertiary education system.
-Most Bumiputras opt to enter a one-year matriculation programme, which is considered by some to be less intensive than the two-year Sijil Tinggi Persekolahan Malaysia (STPM) or Malaysian High Certificate of Education, which is equivalent to the British A-levels.
+Most Bumiputra opt to enter a one-year matriculation programme, which is considered by some to be less intensive than the two-year Sijil Tinggi Persekolahan Malaysia (STPM) or Malaysian High Certificate of Education, which is equivalent to the British A-levels.
 Although the 'grade' standards required for admission are the same for both programmes, there is no moderation to ensure the difficulty of achieving a grade standard is the same between both programmes.
-The Malaysian High Certificate of Education (STPM) is open to all races, but the Matriculation programme has a 10% quota for non-Bumiputras (meaning that 90% of students admitted must be Bumiputra).
+The Malaysian High Certificate of Education (STPM) is open to all races, but the Matriculation programme has a 10% quota for non-Bumiputra (meaning that 90% of students admitted must be Bumiputra).
 In practice significantly more Bumiputra enter the matriculation program, even after normalising for ethnic demographics.

 These differences predate the removal of hard quotas.
 The difference in academic routes in fact begins in secondary school.
 Many Bumiputra enter public boarding secondary schools (sekolah asrama) whereas most non-Bumiputra remain in normal public secondary schools.
 The exams taken are the same until form 5 but then most Bumiputra go on to matriculation, whereas non-Bumiputra do STPM.
 However, even Bumiputra who remain in 'normal' secondary schools usually do matriculation instead of STPM.
 The lack of public transparency in grading of the papers contributed to this criticism.

 The removal of quotas was largely reported to have resulted in an increase in the percentage of Bumiputra entering public universities.
-The perceived bias towards Bumiputras has meant that non-Bumiputra who can afford to do so choose to enter private colleges or to go overseas to further their education.
+The perceived bias towards Bumiputra has meant that non-Bumiputra who can afford to do so choose to enter private colleges or to go overseas to further their education.
 There is a significant proportion of non-Bumiputra who do not enter into contention for admission to public universities.
-It is also alleged that during the marking of examination scripts in the Government exams, that Malay/Bumiputra students are given additional points even before the students sit for the exams.
-As a result, despite the removal of the Quota system, this alleged unfair advantage gives more places to undeserving students of Malay origin.

 Critics argue that this policy of the NEP has also contributed to a brain drain.
 Others suggest that the NEP has contributed to racial polarisation and a feeling of marginalisation among the non-Malays.